 Philadelphia, PA - Most recently, East Passyunk Avenue snagged a spot on Food and Wine magazine’s list of the 10 Best Foodie Streets In America.
 Its no surprise to us, this street is becoming number one is our eyes.

-East Passyunk keeps good company with the likes of other terrific thoroughfares like Bedford Avenue in Brooklyn, West Randolph Street in Chicago and Valencia Street in San Francisco.
+East Passyunk keeps good company with the likes of other terrific thoroughfares like Bedford Avenue in Brooklyn, West Randolph Street in Chicago, and Valencia Street in San Francisco.

 The article, written by acclaimed local food writer Joy Manning, spotlights five hot spots in the South Philadelphia neighborhood.

-- East Passyunk’s Fond and its French-influenced fare starts off the list.
+- East Passyunk’s Fond and its French-influenced fare start off the list.
 The tasty flatbreads paired with ramp salad are highlighted in the write-up, as are the Le Bec Fin pedigrees of chefs Lee Styer and Jessie Prawlucki.